Ali-Mikael/Pen-testing/h5-fuzzy.md

 ```bash
 $ ffuf -w /user/share/wordlists/dirb/common.txt -u http://localhost/cd/basic/FUZZ -mc all -c -v -fc 404
 ```
-If you've been paying attention you should know the parameters used.
-As a newcomer option we use the `-fc` flag to filter out `404 not found` responses, this give us a very clean, uncluttered output:
+If you've been paying attention you already know the parameters used.
+As a new addition we use `-fc` flag to filter out `404 not found` responses.
+This give us a very clean, uncluttered output:

 <img width="1784" height="837" alt="2026-04-25-11:05:41" src="https://github.com/user-attachments/assets/ca43edcb-b924-441d-8ca4-0989110839cd" />